webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/study.md

 - **Center for Internet Security (CIS)**: Provides a set of best practices and guidelines for securing systems and data.
 CIS Controls and CIS Benchmarks are well-known resources in the cybersecurity community.
 - **National Institute of Standards and Technology (NIST) Risk Management Framework (RMF)/Cybersecurity Framework (CSF)**: NIST provides comprehensive guidance on risk management and cybersecurity practices.
 The NIST CSF is widely adopted as a framework for improving cybersecurity posture.
+- **International Organization for Standardization (ISO) 27001/27002/27701/31000**:
+  - ISO 27001: Framework to help organizations protect the confidentiality, integrity, and availability of their information assets.
-- **International Organization for Standardization (ISO) 27001/27002/27701/31000**: ISO 27001 is a globally recognized standard for information security management systems (ISMS).
-ISO 27002 provides guidelines for implementing controls.
-ISO 27701 extends privacy management to ISO 27001.
-ISO 31000 is a standard for risk management.
+  - ISO 27002 provides guidelines(best practices) for implementing 27001 controls.
+  - ISO 27701 extends privacy management to ISO 27001.
+  - ISO 31000 is a standard for risk management.
 - **SSAE SOC 2 Type I/II**: These are auditing standards developed by the American Institute of CPAs (AICPA) for service organizations to demonstrate their controls and security practices.
-SOC 2 Type II is more rigorous and involves testing controls over a period.
+SOC 2 Type II is more rigorous and involves testing controls over a period of time.
 - **Cloud Security Alliance**: An organization that promotes best practices for secure cloud computing.
 Their Cloud Control Matrix provides a framework for assessing cloud security.
 -
 - **Security Controls**